100ideas/ucam/README.markdown

 ucam_ps3.pde displays the videostream from a modded ps3eye microscope via USB, accepts mouse clicks and drags as user input, and controls a 2-axis servo-powered microscope slide stage via an arduino w/ firmata firmware

-**Note:** The assembly pictures above was originally modeled in Alibre back in 2010.
+**Note:** The assembly pictured above was originally modeled in Alibre back in 2010.
 I hope to convert these to a more usable format (shouldn't be too hard to reconstruct using the design files in this repo).
 The original alibre `AD_PRT` and `AD_ASM` files are available in a separate repo: [100ideas/ucam-alibre-cad](https://github.com/100ideas/ucam-alibre-cad).

 requirements
 ------------